hazelcast/hazelcast/site/docs/design-docs/015-mqtt-connector.md

 need to use a unique identifier for the client.

 The source itself is not fault-tolerant and does not save any state.
-In case of a restart, the source does not know where it left and relies on the broker.
-If the broker keeps a session for the client (above situation), the source continues where it left otherwise the source emits messages after the subscription.
+In case of a restart, the source does not know where it left off and relies on the broker.
+If the broker keeps a session for the client (the above situation), the source continues where it left off, otherwise the source emits messages after the subscription.

 Paho client has an `autoReconnect` option, in case of a disconnect, the